 The first time I saw that The Ordinary came out with 30% AHA + 2% BHA Peeling Solution, I thought they lost it.
 Who in the world would use such a strong acid product at home. :O

-But it wouldn’t be the first time that they had huge amounts of actives inside when the effect wasn’t as near strong as with product from other companies with a lot lesser percent of actives in them.
+But it wouldn’t be the first time that they had huge amounts of actives inside when the effect wasn’t as near strong as with products from other companies with a lot lesser percent of actives in them.

 To start with 2 minutes and build up your skin tolerance for the product.
 Better safe than sorry. :P

 I do still buy Revolution products even though they copy everything worth copying.
-Quite frankly, they do such a poor job at copying + best thing from them is PRO range, where they don’t do that much of that at all + collabs.
+Quite frankly, they do such a poor job at copying + best thing about them is PRO range, where they don’t do that much of that at all + collabs.
 I hope they will eventually get to the point where their own ideas will be the only thing left in the assortment.

 The formula is a lot runnier and more watery, and I could leave it on for 10 minutes without any problem.